Promise (Sade album): Commercial performance

-Promise became the band's first album to reach number one on the US Billboard 200, spending two weeks at the top position.
+Promise became the band's first and only album to reach number one on the UK Albums Chart, entering at that position and staying there for two weeks.
+Within just two weeks of release, it was certified Platinum by the BPI, and double Platinum in less than three months.
+It also became the band's first album to reach number one on the US Billboard 200, spending two weeks at the top position.
 By September 1988, Promise had sold one million copies in the United States, and on 23 July 1997, it was certified quadruple platinum by the Recording Industry Association of America (RIAA) for shipments in excess of four million copies.
 When Sade's sixth studio album, Soldier of Love, topped the Top R&B/Hip-Hop Albums chart in 2010, the group set the record for the longest gap between number-one albums on the chart (Promise and Soldier of Love were separated by 23 years, 10 months and 2 weeks).